tuxfuxch/yarc/README.md

 Capital or non-capital letters, as order, does not matter.

 ###Credits and Licenses
+all the licenses are in the subfolder resources/licenses

   * jquery (http://jquery.com/; MIT License)
   * Wikipedia and it contributors: for all the flags (all public domain or CC License)